 - Passing grades must be received in all classes required for graduation.
 Any class wherein the student received the grade of "F" may not be used to qualify for graduation.

-- Only classes taken at Philippine College of Ministry, another Bible College or university level institution of higher learning may be used for credit toward graduation.
+- Only classes are taken at Philippine College of Ministry, another Bible College, or university level institution of higher learning may be used for credit toward graduation.
 Classes may be challenged or the Academic Dean may give credit on the basis of life experience only after examination.

 - Credit will be given for classes only after all fees for that semester have been paid.
 Even if the professor issues a grade to the student, grades will not be entered on the official transcript until all fees are paid.

 - Two years of Greek or two years of Hebrew or one year of Greek and one year of Hebrew are required for the BTh degree with language designation.
 However, two years of Biblical language are required for entrance to most graduate theological programs.